LaFosseAcademy/rlam/snowflake-II.md

 <br>

+- **Explain** that we're going to look at lots of the component parts of Python and then we're going to use some of these when we transfer to **Snowflake**

 ---

 ### Variables

+- When we code we often need to store information somewhere...
 - A **variable** is a named storage location in programming that holds a value, which can be changed during program execution
+- Consider a program that calculates the area of a square - if we stored the length of a side in a variable we would simply need to alter the value of that variable to get the new area of the square rather than writing out the program again

 To declare variables in Python you only need to give it a name and declare it.
 Python has no command for declaring a variable